yargs/yargs/README.md

 If `fn` throws or returns a non-truthy value, show the thrown error, usage information, and exit.

+`global` indicates whether or not `check()` should be enabled both at the top-level and for each sub-command.

 <a name="choices"></a>.choices(key, choices)
 ----------------------